 Accept Cash Along with Card and ACH — All Online

 Digital payment solutions have made paying with cash a real problem.
 We work with what we call “must-pay services” to help remove barriers between families and organizations by providing payments solution built to accept card, ACH, and cash.

 Pay Theory’s Inclusive Payments tool is a simple way to allow your customers the ability to pay with cash without your organization taking on the liability of cash handling.
 Pay Theory has a network of over 65,000 retail locations where your customers can make their payments in person.

-When a payor checkouts out online, they have the option to select cash.
+When a payor checks out online, they have the option to select cash.
 When they do, a unique barcode is generated for that payment that can be taken to any one of over 65,000 locations where they can pay in person.

 The payor can bring their generated barcode to 1 of the 65,000+ retail locations to make the payment.
 Pay Theory provides a map detailing where participating locations are and which ones are closest to them at any given time.

 Once they are at a retail location, the payor brings their barcode to a cashier.
 Just like any other product in the store, the cashier scans the uniquely generated barcode.
 The payor pays the total to the cashier.

 Once the payor has paid the cashier, the transaction has taken place and the payment shows up in the portal as paid.
 Funds from the payment are received in just a couple days.
 This inclusive way of paying online is unique to Pay Theory.
 Payors who want or need to pay with cash can do so, and you and your merchants don’t have to incur risk associated with handling cash payments.

 When businesses start accepting payments, it usually assumes all payers will pay with a method tied to a bank account.
 So where does that leave families paying with cash?
 Barriers are created and bills go unpaid.
 Our cash feature gives all families equal opportunity to pay their bills.